gmanny/Pechkin/README.md

 **A:** No, latest version of wkhtmltox DLL is included in the project (and in NuGet package) along with its dependencies, and copied into build folder on project build.

-So there's no need to install eny prerequisites before using the library on the computer.
+So there's no need to install any prerequisites before using the library on the computer.

 ### Q: How to build library from the code? ###